 Next generation care coordination services;

-Technological solutions aimed at improvements in cognitive impairment prevention and early diagnosis.
+Improvements in cognitive impairment prevention and early diagnosis, potentially involving technology supplemented by a physician’s cognitive risk evaluation.

 In light of systemic, LTC-related financial challenges, insurance companies, insurance regulators, and tech firms are interested in working together to explore some of these claim cost-reducing innovations.
 Here are some potential barriers to increased adoption of these new approaches and how those barriers could potentially be addressed, with details provided below the list: